 - can critically appraise information

-Please note that interviews may occur in an online environment and may not follow a usual MMI pattern of rotating between stations, but these online interviews will continue to assess applicants on the skills and attributes outlined above.
+Please note that interviews may occur in person, or in a virtual environment, but will continue to assess applicants on the skills and attributes outlined above.

 Tuition fees for 2022 entry